makokaz/parallel-distributed-programming/00slurm/README.md

 p101
 ```

-(there is no point in claiming GPU to run hostname command, but just for illustration)
+(there is no point in claiming GPU to run hostname command, but just so that you do not forget)

 Outside the reservation period, you will see the following message.